cdelker/schemdraw/docs/elements/flow.rst

 All flowchart symbols have four anchors named 'N', 'S', 'E', and 'W' for the four directions.
-The :py:func:`SchemDraw.elements.blackbox` function can be used with the flowchart elements to create blocks with multiple inputs/outputs per side if needed.
+The :py:func:`SchemDraw.elements.ic` function can be used with the flowchart elements to create blocks with multiple inputs/outputs per side if needed.

 Flowchart elements do not have "leads" like electrical elements, so they